All journeys have secret destinations of which the traveler is unaware.

 But over on the shoulder of the road, I'm struck by this scene again and again.
 Banged up cars, passengers standing outside on cell phones, and ... smiling, warmly.
 At each other!
 Why?

 Of course, relief--spared.
 Suddenly, that pressing appointment isn't so important anymore.
-And, temporary freedom - like a snow day!
+Temporary freedom - like a snow day!

-Or, is it also a jolt into now?
-An unexpected runoff into sacred time, out of the flood of faceless cars and ceaseless, senseless rushing, into an encounter with the vulnerability of another human?
+Is it also a welcome jolt into now?
+An unexpected runoff into sacred time, out of the flood of faceless cars and ceaseless, senseless rushing, coming face to face with another bearer of the Image?